EasternSunShadow/easternsunshadow.github.io/Studio Profile.md

 Serious and responsible work attitude

-## Mainly team members
+## Main Team Members

 Our team members all graduated from software engineering majors in top universities in China.
-Rooted in Shenzhen, we have rich experience in development, and our works involved in e-commerce, banking, games, and other industries.
+Rooted in Shenzhen, we have rich experience in development, and our works involved in e-commerce, banking, games and other industries.

 Liu Xudong

-Project manager & iOS engineer
+Project Manager & iOS Engineer

-Mainly responsible for customer docking, project management and team management.
-He has worked in many start-up companies and has completed many projects from 0 to 1.
-Meanwhile, he also has rich experience in iOS development, especially good at small and medium size project.
+Mainly responsible for customer communication, project management and team management.
+He has worked in many start-up companies and has succeed in completing many projects from 0 to 1.
+Meanwhile, he also has rich experience in iOS development, especially skilled in small and medium size software project.

 Li Xiaojie

-Senior server engineer & Android engineer
+Senior Server Engineer & Android Engineer

-Mainly responsible for customer docking, project management, and team management.
-He has worked in many start-up companies and has completed many projects from 0 to 1.
-Meanwhile, he also has rich experience in iOS development, especially good at small and medium-size projects.
+Mainly responsible for server development.
+He has worked in well-known Chinese companies such as SF Technology and Ping An Insurance Group.
+Having extensive experience in team management of 10+ people, he is excel in business development and enterprise-level architecture construction.